Automatic Contraction of Unstructured Tensor Networks: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Jesse Salomon for valuable advice on the software implementation of the methods in this work, to Milo Lin for helpful discussions regarding its physical applications, and to Jordan Cotler for thoughtful suggestions regarding spin glass models.
 I am also thankful for financial support from the UK Marshall Commission as well as for travel funds from both the Hertz Foundation and the Physics department at MIT.
-This research was funded in part by the Gordon and Betty Moore Foundation through Grant GBMF7392 and by the National Science Foundation under Grant No. NSF PHY-1748958.
+This research was funded in part by the Gordon and Betty Moore Foundation through Grant GBMF7392, by the National Science Foundation under Grant No. NSF PHY-1748958, and by the Flatiron Institute of the Simons Foundation.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.